kfjahnke/envutil/README.md

 as it stands now, but it's already quite useful with the few parameters I offer.
 Automatic twining is also used for video output, where fixed twining parameters would fail to adapt to changing hfov.
-Use of twining or OIIO's lookup (which also adapts to the field of view) is strongly recommended for video output to avoid aliasing.
+Use of twining is strongly recommended for video output to avoid aliasing.

-There is now code to read the twining filter kernel from a file (use --twf_file); this filter can be scalled by additionally passing --twine_width.
+There is also code to read the twining filter kernel from a file (use --twf_file); this filter can be scalled by additionally passing --twine_width.
 This allows for arbitrary filters.
+Processing time rises with the number of twining coefficients, and especially with several facets as input, transparency, and large twining kernels, production of target images may take long even with multithreading and SIMD which envutil exploits.

 The program uses [zimt](https://github.com/kfjahnke/zimt) as it's 'strip-mining' and SIMD back-end, and sets up the pixel pipelines using zimt's functional composition tools.
 This allows for terse programming, and the use of the functional paradigm allows for many features to be freely combined - a property which is sometimes called 'orthogonality'.
-What you can't combine in 'envutil' is twining and interpolation with OIIO - this is pointless, because OIIO offers all the anti-aliasing and quality interpolation one might want, and using twining on top would not improve the output - it's meant as an alternative to OIIO's lookup code, but it's a new development and hasn't been tested much.
-I'd welcome enterprising users to compare it with other anti-aliasing and interpolation methods and share the results!
+Initially I employed OIIO's 'texture' and 'environment' functions as an alternative to envutil's own interpolation methods, but I ended up with convoluted code which did not produce better results, so I am currently using OIIO only for image input and output.

-Currently, single-ISA build are set up to produce binary for AVX2-capable CPUs - nowadays most 'better' x86 CPUs support this SIMD ISA.
-When building for other (and non-i86) CPUs, suitable parameters should be passed to the compiler (you'll have to modify the CMakeLists.txt).
+Currently, single-ISA build are set up to produce binary for specific CPUs - pass the ISA-specific flags to cmake with "ISA_SPECIFIC_ARGS". multi-ISA builds (the default) will produce binary for all ISAs which may occur in the given CPU family and dispatch to the variant which is best suited to the CPU detected at run-time. multi-ISA builds rquire highway.

 I strongly suggest you install highway on your system - the build will detect and use it to good effect.
 This is a build-time dependency only.
 Next-best (when using i86 CPUs up to AVX2) is Vc, the fall-back